FGTS: amount of extraordinary withdrawal was not released? See possible causes and what to do | Economy

 Caixa points out, however, that the withdrawal will not be available if the amounts are blocked in the guarantee fund account.

-It is possible to check who is entitled to the withdrawal – in addition to amounts and dates to receive the money – through the Caixa website, the FGTS application and Caixa Econômica Federal (CEF) branches.
+It is possible to check who is entitled to the withdrawal – in addition to amounts and dates to receive the money – on the Caixa website, through the FGTS application and at Caixa Econômica Federal (CEF) branches.

 In all, 42 million workers are eligible for the extraordinary withdrawal of the FGTS, totaling R$ 30 billion.
 The available balance can be consulted by all workers.